ttaubert/octoblog/source/_posts/2014-10-19-go-with-the-flow-and-server-your-site-via-https.markdown

 ### Diffie-Hellman key exchanges

-Using RSA with your certificate's private and public keys for key exchanges is now off the table.
+Using RSA with your certificate's private and public keys for key exchanges is off the table.
 We could in theory keep using RSA and generate short-lived keys for every connection but generating a 2048+ bit prime is very expensive.
 We thus need switch to ephemeral (Elliptic Curve) Diffie-Hellman cipher suites.
 For DH you can generate parameters once, choosing a private key afterwards is cheap.